-If you have a question about the information below, or a question about your medical care at VMM related to your status as a veteran, please feel free to email our Veteran Advocacy Program.
+If you have a question about the information below, or a question about your medical care at Virginia Mason Memorial related to your status as a veteran, please feel free to email our Veteran Advocacy Program.

 Matthew McCay, M.Div.

 At Virginia Mason Memorial, we honor the tremendous service that military veterans have provided our country, and strive to deliver our veterans the best service we can in return.
 With the implementation of our veteran advocacy program, we have committed ourselves to identifying needs specific to our veteran population and continually improving to meet those needs.